TIBCOSoftware/snappydata/docs/configuring_cluster/property_description.md

 The following list of commonly used properties can be set to configure the cluster.
 These properties can be set in the **conf/servers**, **conf/leads** or **conf/locators** configuration files.

+!!!
+Tip
+	For system properties (set in the conf/lead, conf/servers and conf/locators file), -D and -XX: can be used. -J is NOT required for -D and -XX options.

 |Property|Description|Components</br>|
 |-|-|-|
 |-bind-address|IP address on which the member is bound.
 The default behavior is to bind to all local addresses.|Server</br>Lead</br>Locator|